Stilone/First-react-class-component/README.md

 > "Not knowing the past, you cannot see the future." - Ursula K. Le Guin

-In the world of code, understanding where we came from is crucial to shaping where we are headed.
-The following text is a reflection on my journey, a snapshot of growth and evolution.

-Two years ago, I didn't pay much attention to crafting README files.
-The text above stands as evidence.
-Back then, honing my skills and advancing to new horizons was my primary focus.
-I didn't know why, but at that time, refining my abilities and expanding my skill set took precedence.
-Now, I sit and edit each file, enjoying the results.
-Over time, I've come to appreciate witnessing the evolution of my code style, the approaches I use, and even the struggle with naming variables and components 😄.
+Two years ago, creating detailed README files wasn't a priority for me, as evidenced by the preceding text.
+During that period, my main emphasis was on improving my skills and exploring new territories in the realm of coding.
+Although I didn't fully comprehend the significance at the time, refining my abilities and broadening my skill set took precedence.
+Now, as I revisit and edit each file, I find satisfaction in observing tangible results.
+Over the years, I've developed an appreciation for tracking the evolution of my coding style, the strategies I employ, and even the ongoing challenge of naming variables and components 😄.

 ![Project Screenshot](https://sun9-42.userapi.com/impg/B-MOtIH7i-6tQcHLSjdDJrMkLUaEPviCBtGKsw/cJk2kz89EQc.jpg?size=1148x726&quality=96&sign=e0ed2486cbf7ceeb294f53947e72b175&type=album)